-It is now possible to download and install a packaged macOS version of Syncplay v1.5.0-RC1.
+Starting from version 1.5.0, Syncplay supports macOS.
+A packaged app can be downloaded directly from the official website.
 This version does not require any manual installation and is compatible with macOS 10.10+.
-Please follow the instructions reported here.
-Do not proceed with this guide unless you need to manually install Syncplay.
+Do not proceed with this guide unless you need to manually install Syncplay from sources.

 This post contains a few tips to install the latest version of Syncplay on macOS.
 I have personally tested these instructions on macOS 10.11 El Capitan and 10.12 Sierra, but they should work also on older systems with minor corrections.
 A basic knowledge of how to use a bash terminal is advisable.